wbcmedia/wbcmedia.github.io/draft.md

 **_Mrs Buttermuffin_** : Well they're not ALL for you.
 I've made sandwiches for Freddie and Gerald too.

 - She places two large oven-bottom-muffins on the bedside table
-- Freddie delivers the second nightcap, this time in a pint glass
+- Freddie delivers the second nightcap and the bottle
+- Lord Naff ignores the glass, grabs the bottle and glugs it down
-- Lord Naff drinks it eagerly, then coughs violently and falls limply as if dead
+- He then coughs violently and falls limply as if dead

 **_Mrs Buttermuffin_** : Freddie!
 Oh my, you've killed him, I told you not to give him spirits after 9 o'clock.
 Oh it's awful, Lord Naff, dead.
 Look, he hasn't even touched my baps!
 Oh your lordship, what a shock.
 He'd only just turned 113... had his whole life ahead of him.
 And now, he's gone.